eclipse/xacc/docs/source/extensions.rst

 XACC provides an Accelerator interface to the Atos QLM simulator (plugin name: "atos-qlm") via the QLMaaS (QLM-as-a-service) API.
 Users need to have a remote account (QLMaaS) to use this functionality.

-Note: ORNL users should contact Travis Humble to request a QLMaaS account for the ORNL's QLM machine.

 Prerequisites: ``myqlm`` and ``qlmaas`` Python packages on your local machine.
 These packages can be installed via pip.

 Connection configuration set-up:

-- Method 1 (**recommended**):
-create a file named `.qlm_config` at the `$HOME` directory with the following information.
+- Method 1 (**recommended**): create a file named `.qlm_config` at the `$HOME` directory with the following information.
-Please note that the host address can be change to access other QLM machines if you have access to them.
+Please note that the host address can be changed to access other QLM machines if you have access to them.

 .. code::